Documentation

 • backend: hermes requires slack.hermes and rejects slack.openclaw.

-• backend: openclaw and backend: nemoclaw require slack.openclaw and reject slack.hermes.
+• backend: openclaw requires slack.openclaw and rejects slack.hermes.

 OpenClaw Slack#

-OpenClaw and NemoClaw Slack settings control channel access and interactive replies.
+OpenClaw Slack settings control channel access and interactive replies.

 apiVersion: kagent.dev/v1alpha2